 ANTIGUA & BARBUDA CBI INVESTMENTS

-Option 1 A non-refundable donation to the non-profit National Development Fund (NDF), which funds public and private projects, as well as charitable initiatives including on healthcare and education.
-This involves a one-time payment of $100,000 for a family of four or individual applicant.
+Option 1 A non-refundable donation to the non-profit National Development Fund (NDF), which funds public and private projects, as well as charitable initiatives including healthcare and education.
+This involves a one-time payment of $100,000 for a family of four or an individual applicant.
 This payment can cover a spouse, dependent children, dependent parents over 58 years, and siblings of the main applicant and spouse (if unmarried) without additional contributions.
 However, additional fees need to be paid: $37,500 for additional individuals and $45,000 for a family of four.
 Government fees are US$30,000 on top of this.

 Option 2 A non-refundable donation to the University of the West Indies (UWI) Fund, which is financing UWI’s fourth landed campus.
 This involves a donation of $150,000 (inclusive of processing fees) for a family of six or more.
 If more than six family members, there is a $15,000 extra fee for additional dependents.
 This makes it the most affordable investment option for a family of six worldwide.
 In addition to receiving citizenship for all family members, this option further entitles one family member to a one-year tuition-only scholarship at UWI.

 Option 3 An investment in a government-approved real estate area or development/project and there are plenty of project options to choose from.
 There is a minimum $200,000 for a single investor, along with $37,500 in fees and $400,000 for a family of four, plus $48,000 in fees.
 Investors must hold the property for a minimum of five years.
 Also, an applicant with up to three added family members can make a joint investment with a ‘related party’ with both making a minimum investment of US$200,000 each.

-Option 4 A business investment in a government-approved business project, of which there are current 11 such projects available.
+Option 4 A business investment in a government-approved business project, of which there are currently 11 such projects available.
 A minimum investment of $1.5m, before fees, for a single investor or $400,000 per person as part of a group with a minimum investment of US$400,000 into a project worth at least US$5m.